bbauska/UC-Davis-Inter-jQuery/README.md

 I have a div, with an h2.
 The div has a class of slide 1, slide 2, slide 3, so on and so forth.
 Then I have the h1 and the h2 and I have an anchor tag with the class of CTA for ‘Call to Action’.
 A spin around the text, which I explain what that's going to do in a few minutes, that says these kittens are available now.
 This is going to be like a ‘Call to Action’ button that you can click on to access these kittens.
 It's not really going anywhere because the link is just set to a pound sign.
 But if this is a real website, that could be a link to a page where you could actually adopt this kitten or something like that, that will be fun.
 But rather than make you type all of this stuff out, which is tedious, you can actually come to the snippet page and just copy it.

 Then come back to your project and on your index file, in place of the slider down here, this FlexSlider, we're just going to paste this one in instead.
 Paste that in and it's still div class backsliders, still your old class slides.
 All that's changed is the list items in here.
 These divs have a class of slide1, slide 2, slide 3, slide 4 and slide 5.
 I dump slide 6 and 7 for now, probably five kittens is enough for this slider and that's great.
 That gets us started and on our way with creating our fancier version of our FlexSlider.
 In the next lesson, we'll start looking at what we need to do to adjust the styling for this.

-Module 1.12.
-Additional Styling (5:47)
+<h3 id="w1-12">Module 1.12.
+Additional Styling (5:47)</h3>

-In the last module, we updated the markup for our fancy version of the slider, and now we need to do some updating for the actual CSS for the display of the slides.
+In the last module (1.11), we updated the markup for our fancy version of the slider, and now we need to do some updating for the actual CSS for the display of the slides.

 So, I'm going to come back over here to my snippets and I'm just going to copy these three rules here.
 And I'm going to come over and paste them into my CSS file over here, styles.css.
 And I'm going to stick them just in my section with the flex slider stuff here.
 It doesn't really matter where they go, I'm going to put them here.